Slept through your iPhone alarm again ⏰? We’ve all been there. Definitely not a good way to start the day.

 In a nutshell, missing your alarm and being late to things can be a real pain in the neck.

-On that note, we’ve prepared this guide of 16 steps which we would take to resolve problems with the iPhone alarms.
+On that note, we’ve prepared this guide of 16 fixes which we would take to resolve problems with the iPhone alarms.
 Most of these steps have been effective for other users.
 So feel free to give them a try.

 Do share in the comments if you’ve faced a similar issue with the iPhone Clock app.
 How did you resolve it?